Information Rights Management in Exchange Server

 IRM decryption for Exchange Search: Allows Exchange Search to index content in IRM-protected messages.
 When a discovery manager performs an In-Place eDiscovery search, IRM-protected messages that have been indexed are returned in the search results.
 For more information, see Configure IRM for Exchange Search and In-Place eDiscovery.

 To enable these decryption features, you need to add the Federation mailbox (a system mailbox that's created by Exchange), to the Super Users group on the AD RMS server.
-For instructions, see Add Federated Delivery Mailbox to AD RMS Super Users.
+For instructions, see Add the Federation Mailbox to the AD RMS Super Users Group.

 To allow authorized users to view IRM-protected messages and attachments, Exchange automatically attaches a prelicense to protected messages.
 This prevents the client from making repeated trips to the AD RMS server to retrieve a use license, and enables offline viewing of IRM-protected messages.
 Prelicensing also allows users to view IRM-protected messages in Outlook on the web.
 When you enable IRM features, prelicensing is enabled by default.